-- (1) A charge created under section 107 may be duly executed if signed by the person in quintuplicate in the presence of the president and the secretary of the co-operative society. - (2) The secretary shall- - (a) file one copy of the charge at the registered office of the co-operative society and deliver one copy each to the Registrar of the High Court, the Registrar of Co-operatives and the apex body; and - (b) deliver one copy to the member. - (3) The Registrar of the High Court shall keep a book known as the "Co-operative Societies Charges Book" in which the Registrar shall register every charge delivered to the Registrar by the secretary of a co-operative society, and issue to the co-operative society a certified copy of the registration. - (4) The registration of a charge under subsection (3) shall be deemed to affect with notice any person dealing with the property comprised in the charge. - (5) Where a loan or other indebtedness in respect of which a charge was created is discharged, the secretary of the co-operative society shall- - (a) cause a document to that effect to be prepared in quintuplicate, and signed by the president and secretary of the co-operative society indicating that the charge has been discharged; - (b) file one copy of the document and deliver one copy each to the Registrar, the National League or National Council where applicable and the Registrar of the High Court who shall forthwith make an entry of satisfaction in the Co-operative Societies Charges Book; and - (c) deliver one copy to the member. - (6) A person may, on payment of the prescribed fee inspect the Co-operative Societies Charge Book and take extracts from it. - (7) A charge subsisting at the commencement of this Act in favour of a co-operative society shall be delivered to the Registrar of the High Court for processing under subsection (3). - (8) Where action is not taken under subsection (7) in respect of any charge subsisting at the commencement of this Act it is deemed to be registered in the Co-operative Societies Charges Book, and shall, without prejudice to anything contained therein, have the same force and effect as a charge created under this Act.
+- (1) A charge created under section 107 that pertains to real property shall be filed with the Lands and Survey Department in keeping with sections 64-82 of the Registered Land Act RSA c R30. - (2) All other charges may be duly executed if signed by the person in quintuplicate in the presence of the president and the secretary of the co-operative society. - (3) The secretary shall- - (a) file one copy of the charge under subsection (2) at the registered office of the cooperative society and deliver one copy each to the Registrar of the High Court, the Registrar of Co-operatives and the apex body; and - (b) deliver one copy to the member. - (4) The Registrar of the High Court shall keep a book known as the "Co-operative Societies Charges Book" in which the Registrar shall register every charge under subsection (2) delivered to the Registrar by the secretary of a co-operative society, and issue to the co-operative society a certified copy of the registration. - (4) The registration of a charge under subsections (2) and (3) shall be deemed to affect with notice any person dealing with the property comprised in the charge. - (5) Where a loan or other indebtedness under subsection (2) in respect of which a charge was created is discharged, the secretary of the co-operative society shall- - (a) cause a document to that effect to be prepared in quintuplicate, and signed by the president and secretary of the co-operative society indicating that the charge has been discharged; - (b) file one copy of the document and deliver one copy each to the Registrar, the National League or National Council where applicable and the Registrar of the High Court who shall forthwith make an entry of satisfaction in the Co-operative Societies Charges Book; and - (c) deliver one copy to the member.

+- (6) A person may, on payment of the prescribed fee inspect the Co-operative Societies Charge Book and take extracts from it. - (7) A charge subsisting at the commencement of this Act in favour of a co-operative society and which does not pertain to real property shall be delivered to the Registrar of the High Court for processing under subsection (3). - (8) Where action is not taken under subsection (7) in respect of any charge subsisting at the commencement of this Act it is deemed to be registered in the Co-operative Societies Charges Book, and shall, without prejudice to anything contained therein, have the same force and effect as a charge created under this Act.